arackaf/next-blurhash-previews/readme.md

 # next-blurhash-previews

-This library ships a web component that shows a blurhash preview for an image, while it loads.
-It does not wait until SSR hydration is complete before showing the image, which means that if your browser already has the image cached, it will show immediately.
+This library ships a web component that shows a blurhash preview for an image while it loads.
+It does not wait until SSR hydration is complete before showing the loaded image, when ready.
+This means if your browser has the image cached, it will show immediately.

 It works in both markdown files and React pages; it supports synchronous Blurhash encoding, and OffscreanCanvas to encode on a background thread.
 Lastly, it's fully SSR friendly, since it exposes a component to synchronously register the web component.
-It does this by placing an inline, synchronous script on your page with the registration (the total script is only 5K minified, _before_ gzip).
+It does this by placing an inline, synchronous script on your page with the web component's registration (the total script is only 5K minified, _before_ gzip).

 This differs from Next's Image component, which can receive a `placeholder="blur"` attribute, in a few ways: this will work in Markdown (without requiring MDX), and it does not wait until hydration is complete to show the underlying image.
 Again, if the browser has it cached, and ready to go, the image will show immediately, before hydration; more on this below.